vertica/client-application-examples/JDBC/README.md

 This application has been tested on MacOS, Linux, and Windows.

-The server must be configured for OAuth as described [here](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Security/ClientAuth/OAuth/OAuthJDBC.htm)
+The server must be configured for OAuth as described in the [Vertica documentation](https://www.vertica.com/docs/12.0.x/HTML/Content/Authoring/Security/ClientAuth/OAuth/ConfiguringOAuth.htm).

 # Running the JDBC sample app